charlesHetterich/election-watch/README.md

 > *Everyone & their mother* should have something between a raspberry-pi and a router plugged into their wall at home (i.e. a light-weight device that is always on, connected to the internet, & privately accessible).
 I feel like this product should be pretty feasible.
 >
->My hope is this may enable pretty complex background dapps
+>My hope is this may enable seemingly complex background dapps to exist in a self-hosted manner
 > - DCA'ing on AssetHub
 > - Pay for & launch external GPU-server workloads
+> - Some chain-reaction of events triggering other events
 >
 >which require no signing, since actions taken on your behalf are being run from your local, trusted machine.
 Many pseudo-backends can be built into this at-home lambda layer, and front ends can tweak settings with secure direct connection.